 In a large mixing bowl, use an electric mixer to beat butter until fluffy.
-Mix in egg and sour cream; mixture may be a bit lumpy.
+Mix in egg, apple cider reduction and sour cream; mixture may be a bit lumpy.
 Add dry ingredients in two installments, mixing just until combined.
 Use a silicone spatula or wooden spoon to fold in apple pieces.

 Pour half the batter into the prepared pan and spread it evenly.
 Top with half the crumb.
 Pour in the remaining batter and sprinkle with the last of the crumb.
 Place full pan on a baking sheet and bake 50-60 minutes, until a toothpick inserted in the center comes out clean.

 Let cool completely in the pan on a rack.
 Run a thin, flexible knife around the edge of the pan before releasing the springform.
 If you’d like, invert the cake and remove the parchment before placing on a serving platter.
 Sift confectioner’s sugar over the top.
 Serve.